Mnjsays/DataIngestion/README.md

 # Data Ingestion
 Overview

-->The DataIngestion project is designed to fetch data from an external API, process it, and store it in an AWS S3 bucket(Different Storage provide implemenation in progress).
-->It also provides an API to retrieve stored data from S3.
+->The DataIngestion project is designed to fetch data from an external API, process it, and store it in an AWS S3 bucket ->It also provides an API to retrieve stored data from S3.

 Features
 ->Fetch data from an external API.
-->Store the fetched data in AWS S3 in JSON format.
+->Store the fetched data in AWS S3 in JSON file format.
 ->Retrieve stored data from S3 via an HTTP API.
 ->.env-based configuration management.